gsbingo17/es-to-fs/TUTORIAL.md

 - `migrationWorkers`: Number of parallel workers for writing documents
 - `concurrentIndices`: Number of indices to process concurrently
 - `slicedScrollCount`: Number of parallel slices for reading from a single index
+- `useUpsert`: Whether to always use upsert operations instead of insert (useful for resuming migrations or when documents may already exist in the target)

 #### Retry Configuration